BoettigerLab/protocols/ImagingSetup.md

 9. Write the "Dave Recipe"
 	- it is recommended you copy a previous recipe into your Settings folder and modify that.
 	- Check that the save directory paths are updated
-	- Check that the hybridizations valve commands are correct.
+	- Check that the hybridization valve commands are correct.
 	- Check that the offset value in the movie parameters matches the center of focus of your sample.
 	- Generate all the empty folders ti save your hybridization data in.
 	- There is a little matlab script to autocreate the folders and hybridization commands, which can speed things up over copy-paste.